Welcome to Southpoint!

 You don’t have to know anything about Christianity or the Bible in order to feel at home here.
 Our doors and hearts are open to people from all backgrounds regardless of where they are on their spiritual journey.

-At Southpoint, everything we do revolves around 3Cs: Committed, Connecting, and Contributing.
+At Southpoint, everything we do revolves around 3Cs: Committed, Connected, and Contributing.

 These are 3 key experiences that everyone needs to become more than just a good person—or even a church-going religious person.
 We want more than that — to become a genuine Christ follower.